 The 7 May 2026 Digital Omnibus agreement may extend certain SME-style relief to small mid-caps, but it does not create a no-evidence card.
 Smaller organisations still need an AI inventory, role decision, vendor trail, transparency trigger note, and dated source log.

 Educational planning guide only.
 Not legal advice.
 Not a company-size determination.
-Current published law remains Regulation (EU) 2024/1689 until amended text is formally adopted and published.
+Current published law remains Regulation (EU) 2024/1689 until amended text is published in the Official Journal and in force.

 EU AI Act small mid-cap relief planning map showing SME evidence records and Digital Omnibus caveats